brycewray/hugo-site/content/posts/2020/08/good-stuff-without-google.md

 }
 ```

-You probably don't need the `latin-extended` character sets (you already know if you do, and I'm guessing you don't if this information is new to you), and you want to provide as little downloadable content as possible to keep your visitors’ downloads smaller, so I'll assume from here on that we're interested only in the `latin`.
+You probably don't need the `latin-extended` character sets (you already know if you do, and I'm guessing you don't if this information is new to you), and you want to provide as little downloadable content as possible to keep your visitors' downloads smaller, so I'll assume from here on that we're interested only in the `latin`.

 6. For each variation of the `latin`:
 	- Copy the URL from the `src: url`.
 This is a direct link to the variable font.
 Don't worry about the bizarre name; we'll handle that in a moment.